COREJAVA WITH ANDROID AND FLUTTER

 - Widgets and when they should each be used.

-- Understand how callbacks can be used detect user interaction in button widgets.
+- Understand how callbacks can be used to detect user interaction in button widgets.

 - Understand the declarative style of UI programming and how Flutter widgets react to state changes.